 The Graduate Diploma course is for anyone who has an undergraduate degree and wants to spend a year developing their knowledge of the Bible, learning relevant skills for Christian ministry and developing their own spiritual discipline and devotion.

 The skills and knowledge acquired on this course are an excellent preparation to serve in Christian ministry, mission and leadership.
 It also gives you the confidence and skills to bring the Gospel into the workplace or lead in a church or community context.
-The academic teaching on the course also allows progression onto a Masters of Theology and further research.
+The academic teaching on the course also allows progression towards Masters level study and research.

 You can study a range of theological topics and gain a breadth of understanding about the biblical studies, ministry, mission, and investigate many contemporary religious issues.
 You have the flexibility on this course to choose the modules which best prepare you for your Christian Calling.
 See below for all the options.